-Quick answer: The best offline AI app for iPhone should run supported models on device, work after model download, clearly explain privacy, avoid account and API-key requirements for local use, and support useful mobile workflows like screenshots, text-to-speech, and compatible model imports.
+Quick answer: The best offline AI app for iPhone should run supported models on device, keep working in airplane mode after model setup, clearly explain privacy, avoid account and API-key requirements for local use, and support useful mobile workflows like screenshots, text-to-speech, and compatible model imports.
+Local AI Chat is built around that exact private, offline iPhone workflow.

 What to compare before installing